Concerts for the People of Kampuchea

-Concerts for the People of Kampuchea was a series of concerts featuring Wings, Queen, the Clash, the Pretenders, the Who, Elvis Costello, and many more artists which took place at the Hammersmith Odeon in London during December 1979 to raise money for the victims of war-torn Cambodia.
+Concerts for the People of Kampuchea was a series of concerts featuring Wings, Queen, the Clash, the Pretenders, the Who, Elvis Costello, and many more artists which took place at the Hammersmith Odeon in London during December 1979 to raise money for the victims of the ongoing war in Cambodia (then called Kampuchea in English).
 The event was organised by Paul McCartney and Kurt Waldheim, and it involved artists such as McCartney and the Who as well as punk acts like the Clash and the Pretenders.
 The last of the concerts was the last concert of Wings.
 An album and EP were released in 1981, and the best of the concerts were released as a film, Concert for Kampuchea.

 Rockestra was a McCartney-led supergroup of at least 30 English rockers.
 The back cover of the LP states the Rockestra performers include:

 John Bonham, Billy Bremner, Gary Brooker, Howie Casey, Tony Dorsey, Dave Edmunds, Steve Holley, James Honeyman-Scott, Steve Howard, Kenney Jones, John Paul Jones, Laurence Juber, Denny Laine, Ronnie Lane, Linda McCartney, Paul McCartney, Robert Plant, Thadeus Richard, Bruce Thomas, Pete Townshend.

 Background

 The idea for a benefit concert for Indo-Chinese refugees originated with American promoter Sid Bernstein, who sought to have the Beatles reunite for a three-part reunion concert to be held in Jerusalem, Cairo, and New York to raise $500 million for Vietnamese boat people.
-Bernstein took out an advertisement in the September 9, 1979 New York Times appealing to the Beatles.
+Bernstein took out an advertisement in the 9 September 1979 New York Times appealing to the Beatles.
 Following numerous (erroneous) press stories that one or more Beatles had agreed to some version of this proposal, United Nations Secretary-General Kurt Waldheim sent McCartney a letter asking if he would participate in a benefit concert; McCartney agreed.
 McCartney turned to promoter Harvey Goldsmith—who was already exploring the idea of a series of concerts to close out the 1970s—to arrange the details.